Honda 1300: History

-In November 1970, the 77 sedan was refreshed with new front facia with round headlights and new taillights, while the four carburetors 99 sedan and 1300 name were dropped.
-The facelifted coupé arrived in June 1971, rebranded as Coupe Golden Series and Coupe Dynamic Series, replacing the 1300 Coupe7 and 1300 Coupe9 names.
-The Golden featured the same front facia as the facelifted 77 sedan and sold as Standard, Deluxe and Custom, while the Dynamic retained the same design as before but with new vertical grille and an additional trunk ornament.
+In November 1970, the 77 sedan was refreshed with new front fascia with round headlights and new taillights, while the four carburetors 99 sedan and 1300 name were dropped.
+The facelifted coupé arrived in June 1971 – rebranded as the Coupe Golden Series and Coupe Dynamic Series – replacing the Coupe7 and Coupe9 names.
+The Golden Series featured the same front fascia as the facelifted 77 sedan and sold as Standard, Deluxe and Custom, while the Dynamic Series retained the same design as before but with new vertical grille and an additional trunk ornament.
 The trims were also renamed to SL, GT, GL and the four carburetors GTL.